VLS-1 V03: Investigation

 The Military Police Inquiry was opened on August 26, 2003, and the Technical Investigation Commission was appointed on August 28, 2003.
 The investigation involved Russia at the request of the Ministry of Defense, and was answered by sending six technicians from the Russian Aerospace Agency.
 The families of the victims have even called for an independent investigation, something that the then president Lula has not commented on, but he has announced that he would send a bill to compensate the victims' families.
 A Special Commission of the House of Representatives visited the base on October 20.
 The compensation was approved by the House on October 28, 2003.
 Despite evidence of French espionage in Maranhão, no evidence of sabotage was found.

 The conclusion of both the Brazilian and Russian investigators was that the cause of the accident was due to the unplanned start of the A-booster.
 Among the possible causes of the ignition, they raised the possibility of static electricity, with the Russian experts noting the absence of a bridge between the propellant and the propellant housing, but it was considered a low probability event due to the non-occurrence of lightning on the day.
 The electrostatic discharge hypothesis was found to be superior, due to the absence of a barrier between the first stage boosters.

 Results

-The integration tower, which cost R$6.5 million in 1995, cost R$10 million to repair.
+The integration tower, which cost R$6.5 million in 1995, cost about R$10 million to rebuild.
 The launch tower was completed and delivered in 2012, but in 2013 the base had not yet finished its reconstruction.
 A mock-up of the VLS-1 was tested on the tower in 2012, But in 2016 it was decided to end the VLS program in favor of the VLM.
 The VLS-1 V04 even had 70% of its structure completed, but was canceled with the end of the program.